Environment of Cuba: Environmental solutions

 One of the main solutions used by Cuba to regulate the environmental problem was creating an Environmental Educational program.
 This helped with the environmental problems by educating Cuban people about observing the environment.
-For example, the community was contributing to neighborhood clean-up techniques.
+For example, the community contributed to neighborhood clean-up techniques.
 The government created new methods to prevent the destruction of the environment, such as organic farming versus using chemicals to treat the lands.
-Designated areas were built for garbage and industrial waste instead of dumping them into the Havana Bay.
+Designated areas were built for garbage and industrial waste instead of dumping them into Havana Bay.

+Cuba's approach to addressing environmental challenges includes significant international cooperation.
+For example, the Sister Sanctuaries Agreement between the U.S. National Oceanic and Atmospheric Administration, the National Park Service, and Cuba's Ministry of Science, Technology, and Environment focuses on stewardship and scientific research in Marine Protected Areas.

+Despite challenges in accessing international funds due to political and economic constraints, Cuba has pursued innovative solutions to finance its conservation efforts.
+Initiatives include the National Fund for Forest Development (FONADEF) and the proposed National Fund for Protected Areas (FONAP), which aim to ensure the financial sustainability of conservation projects.
+In addition, partnerships with international donors and the exploration of payments for ecosystem services (PES) are part of Cuba's strategy to secure necessary funding for its biodiversity conservation efforts.

+In 1994, CubaSolar was established during this energy crisis to bring together engineers, scientists, and planners to develop alternative energy capacity.
+It seeks to promote solar energy, biogas, hydropower, and solar thermal energy.
+CubaSolar has participated in projects to mitigate desertification.
+It has built greenhouses for research on seed cultivation.